 Do you work in a child friendly department and a child friendly environment?

 Does your department encourage play?
-Does it offer a range of recreational activities for different ages eg. books, magazines, toys?
+Does it offer a range of recreational activities for different ages e.g. books, magazines, toys?
 Have you painted some colourful walls or ceiling murals or put up posters, and ceiling mobiles?
-Older children may prefer a more sophisticated environment -have you put up some age-appropriate posters and decorations?
-Can you create different colour lighting or different levels of brightness?
+Older children may prefer a different environment is there a separate area for them featuring more age-appropriate decorations and activities?
+Can you create different coloured lighting or different levels of brightness?
 Do you have appropriate furniture?
-One picture of room with superman and spiderman on the wall.
-Child's drawing of a leopard.
-Third picture with text prompts saying Pencil outline of a face with sound waves projecting

 Distraction